-Formally ended in May 2011.
-It was a short but vibrant project, which enabled several different cultures, all ages and people from different professions to learn about the communities’ heritage, their history about living in Stevenage, their food and music.
-The project also provided some learning materials, in the form of a DVD and the primary aged children had the pleasure of enjoying first hand when several communities visited schools to share their stories.
+This event took place in May 2011.
+A vibrant project, which enabled several different cultures, all age groups and professions to learn about the community’s heritage, their history about living in Stevenage and their love for food and music.
+Some learning materials (in the form of DVD) were provided which the primary aged children had the pleasure of enjoying first hand when several communities visited schools to share their stories.
 We thank the insightful schools and teachers who helped us to deliver this wonderful BIG Lottery Heritage Fund.

 The 'C' Factor

-The ‘C’ Factor was a series of interactive community-based workshops designed to bring diverse communities together, allowing them to share slices of their culture with others.
-Each workshop day revolved around different themes: Dance, Art, Traditional dress, and Life back home.
-Over four Saturdays in August and September 2010, local community members experienced and lived a world of culture, gaining an insight into the vast richness of ethnic groups in the local area.
-The variety of the workshops demonstrated the beauty of the diverse cultures, and gave a glimpse into the reality of other countries, beyond what is perceived on a daily basis through limited sources such as TV shows.
+The ‘C’ Factor is a series of interactive community-based workshops designed to bring diverse communities together, allowing them to share slices of their culture with others.
+Each workshop day revolves around different themes: Dance, Art, Traditional dress, and Life back home.
+This took place over four Saturdays in August and September 2010.
+Local community members are welcomed to experience a vast world of culture and gain insight into the richness of ethnic groups in the local area.
+The variety of the workshops gave a glimpse into the reality of other countries beyond what is perceived on a daily basis through limited sources shown by the media.

-The first event, ‘Can’t Dance, Won’t Dance’, had all-aged members of the public learning the steps to dances from around the world.
+The first event, ‘Can’t Dance, Won’t Dance’, had all-aged members of the public learning the dance steps from around the world.
 Participants tapped their feet to an Irish Céili, danced to the Polonez (the national dance of Poland), learnt the sequence of an Indian dance and stepped to the beat of a Zimbabwean warrior dance.
-“The different dances were really good fun to join in with and the stories behind them were really interesting,” said one of the younger participants.
+“The different dances were really good fun to join in together with the stories behind them were really interesting,” said one of the younger participants.

 The second event, ‘Ready!
 Steady!
 Draw!’, focused on the ancient art-form of henna tattooing.
-Audience members, from the young to the more senior, had designs tattooed onto their hands and even their feet.
+Audience members, from the young to senior, had designs tattooed onto their hands and feet.
 Participants learnt about the origins of henna.
 Some took the opportunity to get creative by designing their own patterns.

 A returning participant said: “The workshops were a great way of learning about different cultures in an interesting and fun way.”

 At the third event, the theme of ‘Undress the Cultures!’ gave community members an insight into the colourful world of saris.
-The audience heard the many reasons of wearing saris in tropical countries, including that it is cooling and practical to do so.
-Even housewives wear them at home.
-They learnt there are several styles in which to wear a sari, and also had the opportunity to learn to wear a sari in the traditional style and the Gujarati style.
+The audience heard the many reasons of wearing saris in tropical countries (including the air coolness and practicality to do so).
+They learnt there are several different styles as to how a sari can be worn.
+Participants also had the opportunity to wear a sari in both the traditional and Gujarati style.
 One participant said: “I have always been interested in learning how to wear a sari.
 It’s great to have had this opportunity today.”

-A series of cultural-based, interactive workshops which took place in a number of schools and play-schemes in Stevenage, Culture Street allowed young children, aged between 7-14 years, to learn about different cultures in the Stevenage community.
+A series of cultural-based interactive workshops which take place in a number of schools and play-schemes in Stevenage.
+Culture Street allows young children (aged between 7-14 years) to learn about different cultures within the Stevenage community.

-Through these interactive workshops, the children had a chance to:
+Through these interactive workshops, the children have a chance to: